 The new formula returns the allowance based on the % Done in Column B. If the chore completion number is greater than .5, a prorated amount is applied to the allowance.

-If the chore completion rate was .5 or below, a negative amount was applied to the allowance.
+A negative amount was applied to the allowance if the chore completion rate was .5 or below.
 Loosely translated, an “incomplete” performance costs money.
 You could also apply colors using conditional formatting.

 - You don’t have quotes around a text string.
 For example, you used B2=Y instead of B2=”Y”.
 The quotes aren’t needed if you use the values TRUE or FALSE as Excel recognizes them.

 - You have a data type mismatch.
-For example, your comparison operator was comparing a number in one cell such as “twelve”, but the comparison cell had 12.
-However, Excel is forgiving if you’re evaluating number formats such as 1.5 versus $1.50.
+For example, your comparison operator was comparing a number in one cell, such as “twelve”, but the comparison cell had 12.
+However, Excel is forgiving if you evaluate number formats such as 1.5 versus $1.50.

-As you’ve seen, this is a versatile and useful function.
-Once you get the hang of how to use IF function in Excel, you’ll start using it in more scenarios.
+As you’ve seen, this is a versatile and foundational function.
+Once you know how to use the IF function in Excel, you’ll use it in more scenarios.
 The two examples presented here were foundational.
-But you can use IF functions to handle other transactions such as applying sales tax, stock values, shipping charges, fixing Excel DIV 0 errors, or even nesting IF functions with Boolean logic.
+However, you can use IF functions to handle other transactions, such as sales tax, stock values, shipping charges, or fixing Excel DIV 0 errors.